 When cutting the end of the tee that will rest on the wall angle, it is a good idea to cut the vertical portion of the tee on an angle for ease of installation.

 The main tees have slots every foot to accept the cross tees.
 The cross tees simply snap in place.
 Make sure when two cross tees meet in the same slot that you install them on the correct side of each other or else they won’t line up (there is a correct way and a wrong way).

 Installing the Panels

 The full size panels are easiest to install.
 Where panels have to be cut, care has to be taken when measuring so that the cuts are made in the right places.
 It is very easy to reverse the measurements when you take measurements while looking up and then transfer the measurements looking down at the panel.
 A sharp utility knife is adequate for cutting the panels.
 I used a drywall circle cutter to start the cut-outs for the recessed lights.
 Remember when cutting the panel to allow a little extra room so the panel will easily drop in the grid during installation.

 Beyond the basic white ceiling tiles

 The main complaint about suspended ceilings is that they have an institutional look about them.
-But you are not limited to the basic white tiles commonly found in your local home building supply store.
+But you don’t have to settle for the basic white tiles that you typically find in your local home building supply store (although their selection is improving).
 DecorativeCeilingTiles offers Drop/Suspended Ceiling Tiles (affiliate link) in over 200 designs including real and faux metal so your suspended ceiling can have a definite “wow” factor.